NickLindeberg/checks-for-understanding/module-2/backend/week_two.md

 ## Week Two - Module 2 Recap

 Fork or re-pull this respository.
 Answer the questions to the best of your ability.
 Try to answer them with limited amount of external research.
 These questions cover the majority of what we've learned this week (which is a TON - YOU are a web developer!!!).

 Note: When you're done, submit a PR.

 ### Week 2 Questions

 1. At a high level, what is ActiveRecord?
 What does it do/allow you to do?
+It a way for us to be able to interact with databases that we have created.
+We can use queries and even call sort methods.
 2. Assume you have the following model:

 ```ruby